Swansboro, North Carolina

 There are enough service providers, such as dentists, veterinarians and handymen, to meet most needs.
 Retail chain stores such as Lowe's Home Improvement, Walgreen's and Wal-Mart are on town outskirts or within a short drive.
 The Onslow County Public Library is small but has two dozen public computers with internet access.

 Residents also enjoy a good selection of restaurants, including the fun Yana's Ye Olde Drugstore and Restaurant, which has a a 1950s-style lunch counter and great milkshakes.
 For fresh, healthy food, the downtown farmers' market is open Wednesdays and Saturdays from May through October.

-Residents enjoy a number of fun annual festivals, including Arts by the Sea, the Christmas Flotilla, Swanfest and the Mullet Festival, which celebrates fish, not the haircut.
+Fun annual festivals include the Arts by the Sea, the Christmas Flotilla, Swanfest and the Mullet Festival, which celebrates fish, not the haircut.
 Numerous clubs and organizations, such as the American Legion, Rotary Club and Shriners, are active.
 Churches hold seafood potlucks and lobster festivals, and the Onslow Volunteer Center, located in Jacksonville 20 miles to the south, places volunteers in various jobs around Onslow County.
 There are also three nearby military bases.
 Camp Lejeune in Jacksonville is the largest.

 Emerald Isle's oceanfront sands are about a mile away.
 Hammocks Beach State Park has a Swansboro address and is a nearly 900-acre recreation area comprised of two islands with wildlife nature preserve and nesting area for loggerhead sea turtles.
 It wide beach is tucked between massive dunes and has primitive campsites.
 Access to nearby Bear Island is by ferry only but is worth the 15 minute trip and is an excellent spot for kayaking.

 Swansboro does not have its own hospital, but Carteret General Hospital (135 beds) is in Morehead City, just two miles away.
 It is accredited by the Joint Commission and accepts Medicare patients.
 Onslow Memorial Hospital, with 165 beds and also accredited by the Joint Commission, is 15 miles away in Jacksonville.
 For military retirees, Jacksonville also has a VA outpatient clinic, but the nearest VA hospital in 105 miles away in Fayetteville.